 Charter schools are public schools of choice students can decide to attend as an alternative to traditional public schools.

 Governor Paul R. LePage signed L.D.
 1553 into law on June 29, 2011, making Maine the 41st state to allow public charter schools.
 The law took effect Sept.
 28, 2011, as Public Law 2011, Chapter 414.

-Seven public charter schools in Maine are currently in operation: Baxter Academy for Technology and Science in Portland; Cornville Regional Charter School in Cornville; Fiddlehead School of Arts and Science in Gray; Harpswell Coastal Academy in Harpswell; Maine Academy of Natural Sciences in Hinckley; Acadia Academy in Lewiston; Snow Pond Arts Academy in Sidney; and virtual schools Maine Connections Academy and Maine Virtual Academy.
+Nine public charter schools in Maine are currently in operation: Baxter Academy for Technology and Science in Portland; Cornville Regional Charter School in Cornville; Fiddlehead School of Arts and Science in Gray; Harpswell Coastal Academy in Harpswell; Maine Academy of Natural Sciences in Hinckley; Acadia Academy in Lewiston; Snow Pond Arts Academy in Sidney; and virtual schools Maine Connections Academy and Maine Virtual Academy.

 Maine's first public charter schools opened in the 2012-13 school year.
 A student may attend any charter school that serves his or her grade level as long as the school has sufficient space.

 Charter schools are publicly funded schools governed and operated independently of the traditional public school system.
 They have more flexibility than traditional public schools over decisions concerning curriculum and instruction, scheduling, staffing and finance.
 Charter schools, however, are accountable to the terms of the contracts, or charters, that authorize their existence and the academic standards to which all other public schools are accountable.